bekk/bekk-christmas/post/kotlin/get-started-with-kotlin-in-an-existing-project.md

   }
   ```

-  For a more in depth explenation of how to set up kotlin with gradle, have a look here: [Using Gradle](https://kotlinlang.org/docs/reference/using-gradle.html)
+  For a more in depth explenation of how to set up kotlin with gradle, have a look here: [Using Gradle](https://kotlinlang.org/docs/reference/using-gradle.html).

 ## Create your first kotlinfile

-Depending on how you decided to set up your project in the previous step, either by adding kotlin sources together with java sources or by adding a separate folder for kotlin sources, now its time to create your first kotlin file to the project!
+Depending on how you decided to set up your project in the previous step, either by adding Kotlin sources together with java sources or by adding a separate folder for Kotlin sources, now its time to create your first Kotlin file to the project!

-In IntelliJ, simply right click the folder where you want to add the new kotlin file, select New -> Kotlin File/Class.
+In IntelliJ, simply right click the folder where you want to add the new Kotlin file, select New -> Kotlin File/Class.